 Section 3.
-There shall be an Ethics Committee composed of nine members.
+Ethics Committee There shall be an Ethics Committee composed of nine members serving three staggered, three year terms.
+Before November 1, each Chair of the Judicial Section shall appoint new members for any expiring terms and shall designate one member to serve as Chair of the Committee for one year.
+The Ethics Committee shall be charged with addressing ethical questions submitted by members of the Section and shall, from time to time, issue written opinions on ethical issues of importance to the judiciary.

 Section 4.
 Bylaws and Resolutions Committee.
-There shall be a Bylaws and Resolutions Committee The Bylaws and Resolutions Committee shall solicit resolutions and bylaws amendments from the membership of the section.
+Before November 1, each Chair of the Judicial Section shall appoint a Bylaws and Resolutions Committee and shall designate one member to serve as Chair of the Committee.
+The Bylaws and Resolutions Committee shall solicit resolutions and bylaws amendments from the membership of the Section.
 Any member of the Judicial Section proposing adoption of a resolution or Bylaws amendment shall present such to the Chair of the Bylaws and Resolutions Committee.
-Any proposed resolution or bylaws amendment shall be made available in writing to the ection membership, by posting on the Section’s website at least 48 hours before the section’s annual meeting.
+Any proposed resolution or ylaws amendment shall be made available in writing to the Section membership, by posting on the Section’s website, at least 30 days before the Section’s Annual Meeting.

 Section 5.
 Other Committees.
-The Chair may create other committees as necessary to carry on the work of the Section, and the membership of such a committee shall be appointed by the Chair of the Judicial Section.
+The Chair may create other committees as necessary to carry on the work of the Judicial Section, and the membership of such a committee shall be appointed by the Chair.

-Section 5.
-Any committee report which is to be voted on by the Section members present at the annual conference shall be made available in writing to the members attending the conference at least 48 hours before the business session.

 ARTICLE V